kugurerdem/configs/README.md

 [PR](https://github.com/martanne/dvtm/pull/104).
 I have included the patch in .config/sources/dvtm folder, all you need to this is to apply this patch after cloning the official dvtm repository.

+## Sound (External Microphone)

+External microphones were not recognized on my Lenovo S145-API computer.
+To fix this, I have openned the file (create if not exists) in ``/etc/modprobe.d/alsa-base.conf`` and put ``options snd-hda-intel model=headset-mic,dell-headset-multi`` inside.
+This will fix the unrecognized external microphone issue.